My Udemy coursesJohn Bandler’s courses at Udemy on Law, Cyberlaw, Cybersecurity, Privacy, Policies, Learning

 1. Introduction to Law

-This course is for non-lawyers to learn about law.
+For non-lawyers to learn about law.
 Every citizen and resident of the U.S. needs to know about law because we are a nation of laws, it is in the news daily, and citizens have important duties to uphold.
+I break it down into simple terms.

 2. CIPP/US for law students and lawyers